CSC-510/ResearchBounties/README.md

 * **Automatic Commit summary**: (0.5 point) For a given git commit, analysis the words in a commit and and create a short sentance summary of commit.
 See [Issue #9](https://github.com/chrisparnin/autogit/issues/9).

 * **autogit VS Window**: (1 point) View summary of autogit log in VS window.
 This requires working with Visual Studio Extensions.
-See [Issue](https://github.com/chrisparnin/autogit/issues/8)
+See [Issue #8](https://github.com/chrisparnin/autogit/issues/8)

 * **Support Sublime Text 3**: (2 points) In order to work with Sublime Text 3, the code must be ported from python 2 to work in python 3.
+Dulwich finally has a python 3 version available.
+See [Issue #3](https://github.com/chrisparnin/autogit/issues/3)

 ##### PM